- Part 1 - using Terraform to describe and build the infrastructure

 Dockerfile

-The Dockerfile is rather simple and taken almost directly from the Phoenix Documentation.
+The Dockerfile is rather simple and taken almost directly from the Phoenix docs.

 FROM elixir:1.10.0-alpine AS build